 In advance of completing this section of the form applicants must register their organisation on the European Commission's Participant Portal to obtain a PIC number.
-Please refer to pages 9 to 11 of this guide for further information.
-If you have submitted another Erasmus+ application, you do not need to re-register and should use the same PIC for any further Erasmus+ applications.

 Once you have entered your PIC in the box and selected 'Check PIC', the address fields should populate automatically.